 The first part of this article is based (and daringly extended by the author) on the biography of James Clifford written by Vladimir Lifshitz, that exact pivotal note he wrote for the collection that revealed the truth about Clifford.

 The second part is largely based, and at times it even represents a partial free translation of Lev Loseff’s article “The Tenacious Life Of James Clifford: The return of one mystification” published in the first issue of Zvezda (Звезда- Star) magazine in 2001.
 Lev Loseff emigrated to the USA in 1976, earned a Ph.D. in Slavic Languages and Literatures from the University of Michigan, and became a professor of Russian literature at Dartmouth College in Hanover, New Hampshire, a position he held until his death thirty years later in 2009.
 Loseff was a prolific author, writing both poetry and non-fiction works on Russian literature.

-In the end, the author desires to say huge thanks and send radiant beams of appreciation to Oleg at Fictitious, a fellow Soaring Twenties Social Club member, who translated "The Retreat At The Ardennes" and helped the author to translate "Squares".
-Please check out his substack below.
+In the end, the author desires to say huge thanks and send radiant beams of appreciation to Oleg at The Observational, a fellow Soaring Twenties Social Club member, who translated "The Retreat At The Ardennes" and helped the author to translate "Squares".
+Please check out his website.
 The author is sure that the reader will enjoy Oleg’s work as much as the author does himself.